stavroskasidis/BlazorWasmAntivirusProtection/README.md

 ```
 *Nuget package page can be found [here](https://www.nuget.org/packages/BlazorWasmAntivirusProtection).*

+## Considerations
+While using XOR obfuscation does not change the actual size of a dll file, it **does** affect its compressed size.
+The bigger the XOR key used, the worse the compression gets.

+The default XOR key is the string `bwap`.

 ## Known Issues
 Disabling trimming in your project and using this package at the same time is not supported.
 There is an issue tracking this limitation [here](https://github.com/stavroskasidis/BlazorWasmAntivirusProtection/issues/24).